rsyslog/rsyslog-doc/source/configuration/global/options/rsconf1_generateconfiggraph.rst

 typical example is a discard action which is followed by some other actions in an action unit.
-Even though something may be red, it can be valid - rsyslogd's graph generator does not yet check each and every speciality, so the configuration may just cover a very uncommon case.
+Even though something may be red, it can be valid - rsyslogd's graph generator does not yet check each and every specialty, so the configuration may just cover a very uncommon case.

 Now let's look at some examples.
 The graph below was generated on a fairly standard Fedora rsyslog.conf file.
 It had only the usually